Shonky-Donkey/Tiny-Emder5Plus/README.md

 * Longer bolts
 * longer pulleys
 * extra braces for motor mounts (Will upload CAD when I design them)
+* will need two identical motors for AB motors.
+The ender X and Y motors are diferent, so you could try and sorce a single one of either.
+I'm personally probably just going to buy two matched motors.
+Probably whatever is used on the Voron 2

 Untested, and unfinished.
 -Shonky.